YuChenSSR/mindmap-mcp-server/README.md

 ```
 "

 and more

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+For more details, please see the LICENSE file in [this project repository](https://github.com/YuChenSSR/mindmap-mcp-server)